Dr. Mohsen Kavehrad

 Biographical Information:

-Dr. Mohsen Kavehrad, is the President of The Center for Research in Knowledge Communications (CRKC).
+Dr. Mohsen Kavehrad, is the Founder of The Center for Research in Knowledge Communications (CRKC).

 He received his Ph.D. degree from Polytechnic Institute of New York University (NYU) in 1978 in Electrical Engineering.